Learning in public

 - Build a sample app that leverages server-side rendering

-- Dissect and try to understand all the concepts and mechanisms that SWR provides In Progress
+- Dissect and try to understand all the concepts and mechanisms that SWR provides.

 - Server-side rendering vs static site generation vs client-side rendering Done